Young man with headphones writes while looking at laptop

 8 contact hours/credits will be available for successful completion of this session.

-• Provide timely, statewide, and locally relevant and accurate information to the state, health care system, and community on environmental public health issues and health impacts from common environmental or toxic exposures
+• Explain how public health provides timely, statewide, and locally relevant and accurate information to the state, health care system, and community on environmental public health issues and health impacts from common environmental or toxic exposures.

-• Identify public health goals accomplished through environmental public health activities including laboratory testing, inspections, and oversight to protect food, recreation sites, and drinking water; manage liquid and solid waste streams safely; and identify other public health hazards related to environmental factors in accordance with federal, state, and local laws and regulations
+• Describe how public health conducts mandated environmental public health laboratory testing, inspections, and oversight to protect food, recreation sites, and drinking water; manages liquid and solid waste streams safely; and identifies other public health hazards related to environmental factors in accordance with federal, state, and local laws and regulations.

-• List ways to protect workers and the public from chemical and radiation hazards in accordance with federal, state, and local laws and regulations
+• Indicate how public health protects workers and the public from chemical and radiation hazards in accordance with federal, state, and local laws and regulations.

-• Articulate how to participate in broad land use planning and sustainable development to encourage decisions that promote positive public health outcomes (e.g., housing, and urban development, recreational facilities, and transportation systems) and resilient communities
+• Articulate how public health participates in broad land use planning and sustainable development to encourage decisions that promote positive public health outcomes (e.g., housing, and urban development, recreational facilities, and transportation systems) and resilient communities

-• Recognize how public health coordinates and integrate categorically funded environmental public health programs and services.
+• Recognize how public health coordinates and integrates categorically funded environmental public health programs and services.

 Learning Activities: